mj1thcjwovt/outlearn-modules/README.md

 <!-- @section -->

-## Enhance Your Content
+## Enrich Your Content

+Outlearn provides a number of annotations in Markdown that act like magic dust.
+When you include them, we can create a more interactive and trackable experience for your content.
+These annotations are all HTML comments, which means they degrade gracefully when you content is rendered elsewhere (like in a GitHub README.md file).

 ### Adding Sections

-The simplest way to enhance your content is to divide it into sections.
+The simplest way to enrich your content is to divide it into sections.
 Each module can have one or more sections.
 A list of sections shows up on tge right side of the content and serves as a navigable table of contents.
 Sections can also be checked off as completed in order to help learners and path creators to keep track of progress.

 You create a section by adding the following annotation: